Catherine believes that core strength and positive energy flow are keys to good health and longevity. Basic stretching is a daily practice.

 Keep the Mind and Body Active

-Periodic chiropractic adjustments, acupressure, and light massage are also excellent ways to insure proper alignment, improved blood flow, and good nerve function.
-Most importantly these tips should help alleviate pain and promote better restful sleep.
+- Visit wellness practitioners.
+Periodic chiropractic adjustments, acupuncture treatments, and massage sessions are excellent ways to ensure proper alignment, improved blood flow, and good nerve function.

-An active lifestyle equates with better sleep as does an active sex life.
-The release of endorphins and dopamine naturally relieve pain and bring much needed pleasure in our harried world.
-Sexual intimacy, like other exercise, can be adapted for physical limitations rather than eliminated.
-It is another key to overall well-being and longevity.
+- Keep sexually active.
+The release of endorphins and dopamine naturally relieve pain.
+Sexual intimacy can be adapted for physical limitations rather than eliminated.
+It is another key to overall wellbeing.

-Good health is one of our greatest assets, and taking the proper steps to insure the wellness of our bodies is a no-nonsense investment.
+Good health is one of our greatest assets, and taking the proper steps to ensure the wellness of our bodies is a no nonsense investment.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.